newlaurent62/rayZ-builder/README.md

 fill the $(WIZARD) template from test-data inputs to generate a ray session with ray_control.

     make test-ray-control-template

-fill the $(WIZARD) template from test-data inputs to generate a ray session without ray_control.

-    make test-ray-xml-template

 fill the $(WIZARD) template from test-data inputs to generate an nsm session.